Ask the Dietitian:

 Switching from one dairy-based formula to another

-For a baby who has been on a dairy-based formula and is doing well, but you want to change to a different brand of dairy-based formula for economic reasons, or the discovery of a better formula, like organic, or formula not using controversial ingredients such as glucose syrups (code for corn syrup solids), GMO ingredients, or other synthetics often used in baby formulas; you should look for a formula comparable to the ingredients of the brand you have been using.
-Although every formula company’s formulation and processing steps may result in slight differences between the formulas, acceptance by the infant will not usually cause any issues.
+For a baby who has been on a dairy-based formula and is doing well, you may want to change to a different brand of dairy-based formula for economic reasons.
+Or, perhaps you have discovered a formula that better suits your preferences, like an organic formula or a formula not using controversial ingredients such as glucose syrups (code for corn syrup solids), GMO ingredients, or other unnecessary synthetics often used in baby formulas.

 - Day 1 - mix ¾ of the “old” formula with ¼ of the new formula